ibilux/MobyDroid/README.md

 ```

 ### Motives ###
 I have been running linux from while now.
-and what I noticed is there is no GUI Android Devices Manager until now (QtADB didn't work for me).
+And what I noticed is there is no GUI Android Devices Manager until now (QtADB didn't work for me).
 So basicly I kept using ADB command line and kept waiting for someone to make something or some alternatives.
 So some day a friend of mine kept complaining about the same problem.
 So I decided to make a simple Apk installer with a graphical user interface.